How Fern Docs work

 Next, please update the template settings to use your organization.

-Please edit the details `fern.config.json` and `docs.yml` with your organization
+Edit the details in `fern.config.json` and `docs.yml` with your organization

 name.